split-beam/split-beam/README.md

-My name is Quentin, I code in C# and Python mostly.
+My name is Quentin, I code in C# mostly.
 I do gml as a hobbiest.